AnkiQuick/ankihelper/specification/ai-dictionary-translator/ai-dictionary-translator.md

 }
 ```

-All tables will be automatically created by LitePal ORM based on these model classes, following the same pattern as existing models in the codebase.
+All tables are automatically created by LitePal ORM based on these model classes, following the same pattern as existing models in the codebase.

 #### AI Translator Cache Table
 ```java